Jeff the dinosaur scares Australian PGA away from resort

 MELBOURNE The Australian PGA Championship will leave its traditional Queensland venue next year after the Coolum resort painted adverts on the fairways and put a giant replica dinosaur on the course.

-This year's A$1.25 million (806.9 thousand pounds) tournament starts on Thursday but according to local media reports it was nearly scrapped after a dispute between the PGA and mining tycoon Clive Palmer, the resort's new owner.
+This year's A$1.25 million ($1.3 million) tournament starts on Thursday but according to local media reports it was nearly scrapped after a dispute between the PGA and mining tycoon Clive Palmer, the resort's new owner.

 While late negotiations ensured the 2012 event would go ahead, players will be greeted by the sight of 'Jeff', a 20-metre long and eight metre-high dinosaur plonked between the ninth and 10th holes.